WHAT does ERA PUBLISH?

 Include links to your sources in the body of the piece, especially where you’re talking about statistics or media coverage.
 We’re not a journal, so the sources don’t need to be academic – just reliable.

-If possible, include the names of three books, articles, documentaries, podcasts or other resources that you’d recommend for further learning on the topic at the end, as well as a line about yourself and your work, with links to any website or social media handles you’d like us to include.
+Also include the names of three books, articles, documentaries, podcasts or other resources that you’d recommend for further learning on the topic at the end, as well as a line about yourself and your work, with links to any website or social media handles you’d like us to include.

 do you pay contributors?